Policy last updated

 - Has consideration been given to the student’s access to the curriculum or other key benefits of the educational program if they are withdrawn to receive NDIS funded therapy?

-- Will the needs of other students in the class and the programs being run by teachers in the school not be disrupted by the proposed therapy?
+- Will the needs of other students in the class and the programs being run by teachers in the school be disrupted by the proposed therapy?

 - Does the student’s learning program have flexibility to accommodate therapy during school hours?